-There have been various attempts in categorizing eHealth technology [5] [8] [11] [12] [13].
+There have been various attempts in categorizing eHealth technology [6][9][13][14][15].
 In this paper, we focus on monitoring physical activity and health related parameters (blood pressure, weight) in lifestyle interventions for preventive professional care support.
 A categorization is based on the type of platform that the eHealth technology is realized on: stand alone devices; integrated web-based interventions and personal mobile devices; or a combination of various devices to monitor online and offline activities of a target user.
-We will highlight the multi-device approach which falls into the category.